Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 <input type="file" id="fileUpload" />

-We register a change handler and use FormData to send the file:
+Register a change handler and send the file with FormData:

 const handleImageUpload = event => {